 The next morning we were greeted with freshly baked chocolate pastries and an impressive continental breakfast in the communal kitchen area.
 Lord Daniel had once again provided for us all.

 With the bright sunlight filling the campgrounds it’s easier to see the game area across the way; a large open-sided tent where board and card games are well stocked.
 There’s quite a bit to do on the grounds.
-It’s well thought-out and much more than just a place to camp.

 The Canadian Badlands Board of Tourism hosted me during my stay at Good Knights Medieval Encampment.
 All opinions are my own, because seriously, how else could I tell this story?